mattwhitfield/Unitverse/README.md

 ## Contributing ✋

 Any contributions are welcome.
 Code.
 Feedback on what you like or what could be better.
-Please feel free to fork the repo and make changes, the license if MIT so you're pretty much free to do whatever you like.
+Please feel free to fork the repo and make changes, the license is MIT so you're pretty much free to do whatever you like.
 For more information, please see the [contributing section](docs/contributing.md).

 ## History 📅